ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 - Columns can be configured to not allow a user to interactively size them
     - The implicit behavior present based on the behaviors described above, is that in a sizing action that cascades to a column configured to not be resized is that the column won't be resized towards a minimum size, and the cascade will effectively "skip" this column.

+### Out of Scope

+There are some column sizing behaviors that we will ultimately expect to support, but the APIs presented here are not meant to address:
+- Auto-resizing: We will not describe how we intend to support the use-case of having a column auto-size to its contents
+- Different interactive sizing modes: While the APIs described in this HLD do not inherently prescribe to a particular interactive sizing behavior, it's worth saying that in order to support multiple sizing modes, there will likely be additional APIs required that this HLD does not address.

 ### API

 To accomodate the various sizing modes of a column, in addition to the other necessary behaviors, we can add the following properties to `TableColumn`: